-When I was a kid, being thankful and grateful went hand in hand with being a Christian, it was something we were told to practice but I always used to be thankful and grateful to God without truly understanding (at a young age) what for.
+When I was a child, being thankful and grateful went hand in hand with being a Christian, it was something we were told to practice but I always used to be thankful and grateful to God without truly understanding what for (at a young age).

 I’ve always painted since leaving art school, it’s a huge part of me but until the accident, I didn’t really feel like I painted with purpose.
-Art and English and Music were the only subjects I was good at in school.
-The time off after my accident also allowed me to paint more.
-The more I created art, the more I felt at peace, like I was doing exactly what I should be, a feeling of fulfilment.
+Art, English and Music were the only subjects I was good at in school.
+The time off after my accident allowed me to paint more.
+The more I created art, the more I felt at peace, like I was doing exactly what I should be, a true feeling of fulfilment.

-Before my accident, I spent allot of years being someone else, doing what I thought I should be doing rather than being who I truly am.
-So now, I’m a full time artist, on a mission to spread the word of The Law of Attraction, Vibration, Consciousness, Awakening, Gratitude, Living In The Present and any other spiritual and non spiritual emotional development practices through art.
+Before my accident, I spent allot of years being someone else, doing what I thought I should be doing - chasing a fast career in Ecommerce, living somewhat unconsciously rather than accepting who I truly am.
+So now, I’m a full time artist, on a mission to spread the word of Consciousness, The Law of Attraction, Vibration, Awakening, Gratitude, Living In The Present and any other spiritual and non spiritual emotional development theories and practices I can through art.

 - I became aware.